Cost of a mortgage: Mortgage fees and charges explained

 Stamp Duty Land Tax

-Stamp Duty Land Tax (SDLT) is the tax that you pay to HM Revenue & Customs when you purchase a new home.
-You will pay your solicitor the required amount, then your solicitor will pay the Tax to HMRC on your behalf.
-You can find out more about this in our Stamp Duty Land Tax guide.
+What is it?
+A tax paid to HM Revenue & Customs (HMRC) when you buy a property, based on the property’s purchase price.
+You will pay your solicitor the required amount, then your solicitor will pay the Stamp Duty Land Tax to HMRC on your behalf.

 Applying for and securing a mortgage requires a lot of budgeting to ensure you can comfortably afford your upcoming move.
 This guide has introduced you to the most common fees you’ll typically encounter before and after completion so you can set your expectations and plan accordingly.